newjersey/innovation.nj.gov/content/_impactreports/2025/supporting-local-communities.md

 ## What They’re Saying

 {% include blockquote.html quote="This tool came at the perfect time, as we’re studying transit expansion options and trying to predict demand.
-It’s fantastic to see someone at the State level providing the data we need to do our best possible work." citation="Joseph Hendershot, Principal Analyst, Middlesex County Department of Economic Development" %}
+It’s fantastic to see someone at the State level providing the data we need to do our best possible work." citation="Joseph Hendershot, Principal Analyst, Middlesex County Department of Economic Development" imgSrc="/assets/images/2025-impact-joseph-hendershot.webp" imgAlt="Joseph Hendershot" %}

 ## Telling the story